 From time to time we may use external data sources, such as Experian, to create a profile of your interests and level of potential donations so that our communications to you are as appropriate and cost effective as possible.

 We also occasionally use external data lists to check the accuracy of the telephone numbers we hold for our supporters.

 In connection with one or more of the purposes outlined in the Section 3 above, we typically share your information with:

 - Third parties that provide services to us or on our behalf.
-This includes third parties such as those delivering postal mail (for example OnePost), print agencies (such as Production Hub or Cello Signal), making calls to our supporters, sending emails, analysing data, processing credit card payments and providing IT services (such as hosting providers including Global Payments, Mail Marketing, Elavon, LibertyPay and Creditcall).
+This includes third parties such as those delivering postal mail (for example OnePost), print agencies (such as Production Hub or Cello Signal), making calls to our supporters, sending emails, analysing or collecting data (for example GivePanel or Telebank), processing credit card payments (such as Global Payments, GiveTap, Stripe, Elavon, LibertyPay and Creditcall)and a lottery management company (such as Sterling Management Centre Limited), which is registered as external lottery manager by The Gambling Commission.
 If you use a special discount code to register for a Maggie’s event, we may share that you have used this code with a third party.
-In some cases,we also provide information to third parties, who assist with programmes we run to provide support for people living with cancer and their friends and family.
+In some cases, we also provide information to third parties, who assist with programmes we run to provide support for people living with cancer and their friends and family.

 - Our third party partners that run events in partnership with us (examples of this include London Marathon Events, Great Run, Royal Parks, Run for Charity and London Landmarks Half Marathon) whereby we share registrant’s email addresses with the event organiser so that they can get in contact with the registrant directly.

 - Regulators, other competent authorities (including courts, tribunals and regulatory and law enforcement authorities) and other parties to whom we are required to disclose your personal information to by law.